other-kat/otherkat-site/collections/_progress/bathrooms.md

 <mark>Open Call</mark>

-Stage works in the public bathrooms with a focus on institutions that refuse to make statements or make their bathrooms accessible to transgender people.
+Stage works in (and about) public bathrooms with a focus on institutions that refuse to make statements or make their bathrooms accessible to transgender people.

 These works can take the form of <u>photography</u>, <u>performance art</u>, <u>concerts</u>, <u>digital art</u>, <u>web art</u>, <u>exhibitions</u>, <u>posters</u>, <u>literary works</u> and <u>fine art</u>.
 Within these works there must be a meaningful engagement with the space, either politically, architecturally or conceptually.
 I am less interested in works that don't present a conflict with these spaces.